Chhath Festival – Nepal Chhath Puja, 2021 Date and Its Celebration

 Day 4: Bihaniya or Bhorwa Ghat (Morning Arghya)

 This is the last and final day of Chhath puja.
-On this day devotee wake up early in the morning and take a bath.
-After that devotees will again gather together on the bank of the river, pond, or any water bodies.
+On this day, devotees wake up early in the morning and take a bath.
+After that, devotees will again gather together on the bank of the river, pond, or any water bodies.
 They will offer prayers to the lord’s son.
-After offering the Arghya to the god they will kneel down and at ghast and worship Chathi Maiya.
+After providing the Arghya to the god, they will kneel to worship Chathi Maiya at the ghast.
 They will pray for the prosperous and healthy life of their family members.
 They will dance and enjoy themselves throughout the day.
-Thus by these rituals, Chhath puja will be ended.
+Thus, by these rituals, Chhath puja will be ended.

 Interested to Travel in Nepal?
 Make Free Inquiry !